 In Israel, as across contested regions, security concerns and aspirations for normalcy exist in constant tension.
 The Abraham Accords, signed in 2020 between Israel, the UAE, and Bahrain with American mediation, initially emphasized economic development, technology partnerships, and tourism.
 Direct flights between Tel Aviv and Dubai symbolized the normalization's commercial promise.
 Security cooperation remained largely private, with Israeli defense firms participating in UAE exhibitions but formal military coordination kept discreet.

 Iranian attacks have collapsed that discretion.
-The UAE official's public linkage between Iranian aggression and accelerated normalization suggests Gulf capitals now view Israel's military capabilities and intelligence networks as essential to their security.
-Israel's sophisticated missile defense systems, signals intelligence, and experience countering Iranian proxies offer capabilities Gulf states lack despite substantial defense spending.
+The UAE official's public linkage between Iranian aggression and accelerated normalization suggests Gulf capitals now view military capabilities and intelligence networks as essential to their security. sophisticated missile defense systems, signals intelligence, and experience countering Iranian proxies offer capabilities Gulf states lack despite substantial defense spending.
 The shift mirrors how external threats have historically driven regional realignments—Egyptian-Israeli peace emerged partly from shared concerns about regional radicalism, while Gulf-Israeli cooperation now coalesces around Iranian threats.